 BETTER MUST COME

-In 2017 the JMC continues its mission to provide a platform for independent music professionals, to discuss the challenges and opportunities available in the Jamaican music industry, and propose solutions to these challenges, and tools for success.
+JMC continues its mission to provide a platform for independent music professionals, to discuss the challenges and opportunities available in the Jamaican music industry, and propose solutions to these challenges, and tools for success.
 In addition, the JMC provides conference attendees with education, resources, and networking opportunities with established and experienced industry professionals.